gSchool/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/01-problem-solving.md

   ```
 </details>

-This solution works and is a relatively straight forward approach.
-This is normally called a "brute force" solution.
+This solution works and is a relatively direct straight forward approach.
+This is often called a "brute force" solution.

 ### Simplify/Refactor

 The first big challenge in software development is to produce working code.
 After code is working however the time comes to simplify or refactor (improve) the solution.

 In the sample solution above we are using a nested loop and the loop repeatably traverses the list.
-Our code is not time efficient because we repeatably examine the same elements of the list repeatedly.
+Our code is not time efficient because we examine the same elements of the list repeatedly.

 We are only interested in contiguous sublists, elements have to be next to one another.
 This means we can apply a technique called a [sliding window](https://www.geeksforgeeks.org/window-sliding-technique/).
 A sliding window is a technique that creates a contiguous sublist of a the larger list and then iterates through adjusting the start and end indicies of the sublist.
 So each iteration either the start index moves forward or the end index moves forward allowing us to have a "sliding" sublist that progresses through the original list.